-On April 1, 2020 (Hong Kong Time), the Company issued a fixed rate convertible bonds ("CB") in an aggregate principal amount of HK\$72,000,000 to Prime Union Enterprises Limited (the "Subscriber"), being a wholly owned company by Mr. Kwok Ping Sun, the Chairman, Executive Director and a Substantial Shareholder of the Company.
-The 100% of the principal amount of the CB is HK\$72,000,000 and based on the initial conversion price of HK\$0.632 per Share (subject to adjustment per the terms and conditions as stipulated in the Subscription Agreement), a maximum of 113,924,051 new Shares to be allotted and issued upon the full exercise of the CB.
-Details are set out in the announcement dated April 1, 2020 (Hong Kong time) issued by the Company.
+On April 1, 2020 (Hong Kong Time), the Company issued a fixed rate convertible bonds ("CB") in an aggregate principal amount of HK\$ 72,000,000 to Prime Union Enterprises Limited (the "Subscriber"), a company whollyowned by Mr. Kwok Ping Sun, the Chairman, Executive Director and a Substantial Shareholder of the Company.
+The entire principal amount of the CB is HK\$ 72,000,000 and based on the initial conversion price of HK\$0.632 per Share (subject to adjustment per the terms and conditions as stipulated in the Subscription Agreement), a maximum of 113,924,051 new Shares to be allotted and issued upon the full exercise of the CB.

+Details are set out in the announcement dated April 1, 2020 issued by the Company.

-The relevant resolutions relating to approving the issuance and subscription of CB were then duly passed at the special general meeting of the Company held on May 25, 2020 (Hong Kong time).
+The relevant resolutions in relation to the subscription of CB were then duly approved at the special general meeting of the Company held on May 25, 2020 (Hong Kong time).

-On October 16, 2020 (Hong Kong time), the Subscriber served a notice of conversion stating that it intended to convert the CB in full and it has made an application to the Securities and Futures Commission in Hong Kong (the "SFC") seeking for a whitewash waiver (the "Whitewash Waiver") pursuant to Note 1 on dispensations from Rule 26 of The Codes on Takeovers and Mergers and Share Buy-backs (the "Takeovers Code") in respect of the Shares to be allotted upon conversion of the CB.
-The Subscriber also signed an irrevocable undertaking that it will not sell the Conversion Shares within 12 months from the date that the CB is being converted.
+On October 16, 2020 (Hong Kong time), the Subscriber served a notice of conversion stating that it intended to convert the CB in full and it has made application to the Securities and Futures Commission in Hong Kong (the "HKSFC") seeking for a whitewash waiver (the "Whitewash Waiver") pursuant to Note 1 on dispensations from Rule 26 of The Codes on Takeovers and Mergers and Share Buy-backs (the "Takeovers Code") in respect of the Shares to be allotted upon full conversion of the CB.
+The Subscriber also signed an irrevocable undertaking declaring that it will not sell the Conversion Shares within 12 months from the date that the CB is being converted.

-The Whitewash Waiver, in order to be granted by the Executive of the SFC, is subject to, among others, the Conversion being approved by more than 50% of the votes cast by the independent shareholders and the approval by at least 75% of the votes cast by the independent shareholders at general meeting of the Company by way of poll.
-On March 4, 2021 (Hong Kong time), the Executive has granted the Whitewash Waiver subject to:-
+The Whitewash Waiver, is subject to, among others, (i) the Conversion being approved by more than 50% of the votes cast by the independent shareholders; and (ii) the Whitewash Waiver the approval by at least 75% of the votes cast by the independent shareholders at general meeting of the Company by way of poll.

+On March 4, 2021 (Hong Kong time), the HKSFC granted the Whitewash Waiver subject to:-

-(i) the Whitewash Waiver, and (ii) the Conversion being separately approved by at least 75% and more than 50% respectively of the independent vote (as defined in Note 1 on dispensations from Rule 26 of the Takeovers Code) that are cast either in person or by proxy at a general meeting of the Company, to be taken on a poll; and (ii) unless the Executive gives prior consent, no acquisition or disposal of voting rights being made by the Subscriber and its concert parties between the announcement of the Proposed Conversion and the completion of the Conversion.
+- 甲、 (i) the Whitewash Waiver, and (ii) the Conversion being separately approved by at least 75% and more than 50% respectively of the independent vote (as defined in Note 1 on dispensations from Rule 26 of the Takeovers Code) that are cast either in person or by proxy at a general meeting of the Company, to be taken on a poll; and - unless the Executive gives prior consent, no acquisition or disposal of voting rights being made by the Subscriber and its concert parties between the announcement of the proposed Conversion and the completion of the Conversion.

-The resolutions approving the conversion of CB and the Whitewash Waiver were then duly passed at the special general meeting of the Company held on March 5, 2021 (Hong Kong time).
+The resolutions about the Conversion of CB and the Whitewash Waiver were then duly passed at the Special General Meeting of the Company held on March 5, 2021 (Hong Kong time).

-The net proceeds received from CB was HK\$71,500,000.
-It was intended to apply approximately 80% of the proceeds for general working capital and the remaining 20% for repayment of debts.
+The net proceeds received from CB was HK\$ 71,500,000 and it was intended to apply approximately 80% of the proceeds for general working capital and the remaining 20% for repayment of debts.

-On April 7, 2021, all the Conversion Shares were allotted and issued and the entire proceed were fully utilized as intended.
+On April 7, 2021, all the Conversion Shares were issued and allotted to the Subscriber.
+As at the date hereof, the entire proceeds were fully utilized as intended.